-1 Nadir refers to the perpendicular vector to the ground directly below the aircraft.
-Nadir is commonly used to measure the angle from the vector and is referred to a "degrees from nadir".
+1 Nadir refers to the perpendicular vector from the aircraft to the ground directly below.
+Nadir is commonly used as a reference for the angle from the perpendicular vector; this angle is referred to a "degrees from nadir".

 Figure 2.1.
 Actual flightlines for the Klamath Study Area illustrating the dates flown for current processing.